 - you get a delicious lunch and plenty of juice to keep you hydrated, plus a glass of champagne at the end to celebrate an amazing day

-- they offer a whale shark guarantee – if you don’t swim with a whale shark you can go again for free, take a voucher valid for 3 years or get an $140 refund.
+- they offer a whale shark guarantee – if you don’t swim with a whale shark you can go again for free, take a voucher valid for 3 years, or get a $140 refund.

 Your guides will tell you everything you need to know about your swims with the whale sharks.
 How close you can get, where you can go, how to get the best photo and everything else you can think of.
 There will be a maximum of 20 guests but never more than 10 people at a time in the water with a whale shark, so they’ll split you into two groups.